JoeManto/OIT-CX/testing/testingplan.md

 - Jest
 #### Automation
 - The coverage tests are automatically tracked by Jest
-- Use the command `npm t -- --coverage`
+- Use the command `npm test -- --coverage`
-- We will be able to generate coverage report after every system t
+- We will be able to generate coverage report after every system test
 #### When to Coverage Test
-- These will be not ran but viewed after every system t on the project
+- These will be not ran but viewed after every system test on the project

 #### Expected Results
-- The expected results are to have close to 90% of the code tested the other 10% of code that isn't tested will be code that doesn't need tests such as static rendering components
+- The expected results are to have close to 90% of the code tested the other 10% of code that isn'test tested will be code that doesn'test need tests such as static rendering components
 #### Stories to be Coverage Tested
 - All Stories